Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 The giant tech company has been preparing to kill Flash Player for some time now and it now facilitates all the details to make sure that no traces of this program are left behind.

-The official removal date is December 31st, but using the mentioned tool, you should perform this action beforehand.
+The official removal date was December 31st, but if you still have it on your PC, you should perform this action using the Flash removal tool.

 How is removing Flash Player going to affect my OS?

 It’s important to know that using the Flash removal tool won’t affect Flash-related plugins that come with various browsers, such as Chrome or Firefox.
 In their turn, browsers have stopped supporting this add-on anyway.

 Once you’ve made this action and removed Flash Player from your device, you won’t be able to restore it.
 In case you want to use Flash Player again, you will need to reinstall or reset Windows 10.

 Or you may need to restore the device to an earlier restore point.

 As expected, by applying this update, you might get errors when trying to access older Flash-based media content.
 Newer and safer content is HTML5-based.

 Eventually, all websites and apps will have to move forward toward Flash-free content.

 How do I use the Flash removal tool?

 In order to permanently remove any trace of Adobe Flash Player from your Windows PC, you need to use the Flash removal tool.
 It is included in the Microsoft Update Catalog.